Over the course of three years, I went through ten very painful laser removal treatments and two tattoo excision

 Tattoo Excision vs. Laser Removal

 I wrote this article because I could not find any helpful information regarding tattoo removal experiences when I needed it.
-Here, I explain my experiences with both laser removal and excision surgery for anyone who is interested.
+Here, I explain my experiences with both laser removal and excision surgery to anyone who is interested.
 It was a lot of trouble just to find a professional who could do the treatments, much less try to find the best price.
 I hope I can be of any help to anyone going through the same ordeal.

 After researching possible places that offered laser removal, I decided on Immortal Images in Charlotte, NC.
 They offered a relatively low price and were very professional.